 Now don’t get me wrong, I love working on my blog and my other projects in the morning.
 It’s so quiet and it’s pretty much the only time I have to do it.
 But don’t do it first thing in the morning.
 It could easily stress you out.

 First, do something good just for you – like stretching, exercise, getting dressed, journaling and then get to work.
 And for sure don’t start with unimportant, easy to check off tasks on your to-do list.
 Start with the things that can potentially change your life.

 4. Eating an unhealthy breakfast and have coffee

 I like doughnuts and coffee (especially cappuccino) as much as anyone else.
 But they don’t make me the person I want to be.
 Whenever I start my day with a crappy breakfast, I start feeling sluggish, confused and like I can’t finish anything.
 It’s like: “Here I am, ready to consume more and more and contribute nothing!”

 During the 1st hour of the day, I also try to not drink coffee.
 It’s hard because it’s one of the things that can get me out of bed even at 5 am, but I survive nevertheless.
 And I’m so much more clear and productive.

 There are other reasons to not drink coffee right after you wake up, especially because your cortisol (the stress hormone) levels are up in the morning anyway, so you don’t want to fuel that even more.

 But I find I feel so much more alert and happy just drinking water and getting rehydrated from the night.

-Have a morning routine in place, so you don’t waste too much time and energy on small decisions early during the day.
+Too many decisions about little things can exhaust you and leave you empty for when it’s time to make big, important decisions.
+Solution is to save a morning routine in place, so you don’t waste too much time and energy on small things early during the day.

 The night before, or on Sunday, decide what you’ll wear, which workout you’ll do, which project you’ll work on and what you’re going to eat.